yamori/15rounds/README.md

 ## Development considerations

 - Prompt asked for OOP, but GO seems to not have classes in the classical sense.
-Instead a clever way of a Struct dedicated to a package and appropriately typed functions.
+Instead a clever way of a Struct dedicated to a package and appropriately typed functions and interfaces.

+## Things I learned...

+- Associate a function with a type: `func (e board) ExamplePrintln() {`